highbyte/dotnet-6502/docs/systems/apple2/overview.md

       BRUN-style at the load address.
     - Bundled example programs (one Basic, one ca65 assembly) loadable directly from the sidebar; sources in the repository's `samples/` folder.
+- DOS 3.3 `.dsk`/`.do` disk images as a **file source** (no Disk II hardware emulation, so there is no "attach disk" concept — that is reserved for a future Disk II increment): the Avalonia sidebar's Load/Save section can open an image, list its catalog, and load + run an Applesoft (A) or Binary (B) file — B files BRUN-style, A files at `$0801` with pointer init and an automatic `RUN`.
+A curated "Download &amp; Run programs" section fetches known RAM-resident games (with download caching).
+Programs that access the disk at runtime (DOS calls, level streaming) cannot work without Disk II emulation.
 - Copy/Paste of Applesoft BASIC in the Avalonia sidebar: **Copy** detokenizes the program in memory to source text on the clipboard; **Paste** types clipboard text into the machine via the keyboard latch (paced by consumption, letters typed as uppercase).